Evaluation#

 • Perform a forward pass to compute predictions.

-• Compare predictions to ground truth to compute metrics such as accuracy, precision, recall, etc.
+• Compare predictions to ground truth using metrics such as accuracy, precision, recall, etc.

 For a more detailed explanation of this topic, you can refer to this tutorial.